How Every State Got Its Nickname

 Michigan: The Wolverine State

-According to the website All About Michigan, the most popular origin story for the state nickname is that during the 1835 Toledo War between Michigan and Ohio, Ohioans called Michiganians “wolverines” because they fought with such stubbornness, which wolverines are known for.
+The most popular origin story for this traditional Michigan state nickname is that during the 1835 Toledo War between Michigan and Ohio, Ohioans called Michiganians “wolverines” because they fought with such stubbornness, which wolverines are known for.
 It also helps to reinforce the nickname that the University of Michigan adopted the wolverine as its mascot.
+But today, the state is more commonly referred to as “The Great Lakes State,” since it borders four of the five Great Lakes—with Lake Ontario being the only one the state doesn’t touch.

 23 / 50